GeorgeNav/UH-COSC-4370/README.md

 University of Houston Interactive Graphics

 # About
-All project assigned throughout the course
+All projects assigned throughout the course